Reddit-platform-clone/FrontEnd/Documentation/docs/Kareem/Content.md

    - `showSortOptions`: Manages the state of whether to show sorting options or not.
    - `sortingType`: Manages the type of sorting applied to posts (`best`, `hot`, `top`, `new`).
    - `showViewOptions`: Manages the state of whether to show view options or not.
+   - `selectedPostId`: Manages the ID of the currently selected post to navigate to the post page.
+   - `selectedCommunityId`: Manages the ID of the currently selected community to navigate to the commmunity page.
+   - `page`: Manages the current page number for pagination.
    - `token`: variable to save the user token by useAuth() .

 ```jsx